+Limitation on enrollment: Enrollment in the Honors Program.
 Further development of basic skills in listening, reading, speaking and writing.
 A continued emphasis on the acquisition of vocabulary, structures and grammatical patterns necessary for comprehension of standard spoken and written Spanish at the beginning level.
 This course includes an expanded discussion of Hispanic culture and daily life.
-Honors course offers an enriched experience for accelerated students through limited class size, a seminar format, the reading of level-appropriate adapted Hispanic works and cultural studies, and the application of higher level critical thinking skills.
+Honors course offers an enriched experience for accelerated students through limited class size, a seminar format, the reading of level- appropriate adapted Hispanic works and cultural studies, and the application of higher level critical thinking skills.
 Students may not receive credit for both SPA-2 and SPA-2H.
 90 hours lecture and 18 hours laboratory.
-(TBA option) (Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter

-SPA-3 - Spanish 3

-UC, CSU (C-ID SPAN 200)
+SPA-3 - Spanish 3 5 units UC, CSU (C-ID SPAN 200)